 With things in an uncertain place because of the ongoing pandemic, the time is ripe for a Digital Transformation.
-While most of the previous discussions in the supply chain system have revolved around a timeline of 3-5 years before the digitisation transition even begins, circumstances have fast-tracked that discussion and thrust the onus onto the systems to fully embrace the digital transformation.
+While most of the previous discussions in the supply chain system have revolved around a timeline of 3-5 years before the digitization transition even begins, circumstances have fast-tracked that discussion and thrust the onus onto the systems to fully embrace the digital transformation.

 In a standard or analog supply chain, suppliers will receive orders by mail and this order is then converted into a bill of materials that are converted into a goods supply list in a semi-automated system.
 The information about the goods would be entered manually into a systems report.
 The companies demanding good supply from suppliers would invariably have supply adjustments which would put stress on the entire system.
-While globally systems have transitioned from the entire analog system, some parts of it still remain in existence.
+While global systems have transitioned from the entire analog system, some parts of it still remain in existence.

 In the past few decades, logistics have transformed significantly.
-They used to be considered a simple function of operation that was overseen by sales and manufacturing that was all about the smooth supply and customer delivery.
-Now, that is not the case, with several companies even seeing the merit in appointing specialised personnel in the form of a Chief Supply Chain Officer who leads an independent arm of supply chain management.
+They used to be considered a simple function of operation that was overseen by sales and manufacturing that was all about smooth supply and customer delivery.
+Now, that is not the case, with several companies even seeing the merit in appointing specialized personnel in the form of a Chief Supply Chain Officer who leads an independent arm of supply chain management.

 With such evolution has come a singular focus on the role of supply chain management and more advanced functions within the system such as planning based on analytics and an integrated Sales and Operation Planning process.
 The supply chain system now creates a more integrated operation from customers to suppliers.

-A Digital Supply Chain Management (DSCM) is all about managing the challenges created by today’s hyper-competitive business environment.
+Digital Supply Chain Management (DSCM) is all about managing the challenges created by today’s hyper-competitive business environment.
 It explores and solves opportunities and hurdles, developing an agile and customer-responsive supply chain.
 Such a digital transformation program helps discover the future of supply chain management today.

 A Digital Supply Chain management would require two things - an overhaul and complete use of technology in every area of the supply chain, and professionals who have an entirely new set of skills to understand and operate these new technologies.
 This electronic transformation would be enabled by a whole host of new technology such as: